jvandemo/angular-update-meta/README.md

 </html>
 ```

-and you have this in your views:
+and you have the following markup in your view:

 ```xml
 <update-link rel="stylesheet" href="http://example.com/updated"></update-link>